Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 }
 ```

-Two `vec4<f32>`, chosen deliberately because WGSL gives `vec4` 16-byte alignment, so any field added after these would start on its own 16-byte cell.
+Two `vec4<f32>`, chosen deliberately.
+WGSL gives `vec4` 16-byte alignment.
+Any field added after these would start on its own 16-byte cell.

 ### 4.6 FoliageKind and the flag bits